 - Course has: Driving Range

-- Course does not have: Practice Green
+- Course has: Practice Green

 - Course has: Pro Shop